sophi-li/OKRs-self-learning/README.md

 The OKRs methodology is for anyone who wants to set up an ambitious and measurable plan to achieve their goals, any goals.
 The resources below are for anyone who wants to explore or start a career in software engineering or software development.

 Self learning is still (and is always) in progress!
-This repo is actively updated with new resources and learnings.
+This repo is occasionally updated with new resources and learnings.

 ## What are OKRs?

 Objectives and Key Results (OKRs) is a strategic planning tool used by many tech organizations such as Google to establish cross functional team alignment, which ultimately helps move the needle closer to achieving the organization's mission.

 **Objectives** are ambitious goals.
-If your objectives make you feel uncomfortable, that's a sign you're setting up your OKRs with a healthy amount of rigor!
+If your objectives make you feel uncomfortable, that's a sign you're setting up your OKRs with a healthy amount of rigor.

 To determine _objectives_, ask yourself, _"Where do you want to go?"_.